endigo9740/elden-ring-planner/README.md

 This tool allows you to visually plan your character's equipment, spells, and items for Elden Ring.

+## Contributing

+Found a bug, caught a typo, or want to contribute an improvement?
+Please create a feature branch and submit a pull request.

+## Credits

+Image assets provided by SkeleMann: https://twitter.com/SkeleMann/status/1509149096329854985

+---

 ## Developing

 Install dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: